List of state highway spurs in Texas (300–399): Spur 326

 Spur 326 is located in central Lubbock.
 It is known locally as Avenue Q. It begins at an intersection with US 84 (Clovis Road/Avenue Q) just northwest of downtown Lubbock.
 The highway then crosses over a railyard and has an interchange with Avenue P before crossing Comancheria Lake.
 Spur 326 intersects Erskine Street before ending at an interchange with I-27/US 87.

 Spur 326 was designated on October 30, 1957, along the current route.

 Spur 327

 Spur 327 is a short freeway located in the southwestern part of Lubbock, Texas.
 The highway connects U.S. Highway 62/U.S. Highway 82 (US 62/US 82, Marsha Sharp Freeway) to Loop 289.

 Spur 329

 Spur 329 was designated on October 30, 1957, from US 83 at or near Harrison Avenue and an MP Railroad line in western Harlingen to US 77 at or near a then-present intersection of US 77 and Primera Road, east of the rail line.
 On June 1, 1967, Spur 329 was cancelled and redesignated as US 77.

 Spur 330

 Spur 330 (also known as Decker Drive) is a freeway spur that connects Interstate 10 to SH 146 in Baytown, Texas, United States.
+The road also connects to Decker road at its terminus At SH-146 Saying "SPUR-330 EAST WEST".
+Its last exit is Rollingbrook rd (unsigned san jacinto Ave).